-NAML Priority - Science, Technology, Engineering and Mathematics (STEM) Education

-NAML's education mission is two-fold: to enhance ocean STEM education to ensure that all citizens recognize the role of the oceans, coasts and Great Lakes in their own lives and the impacts they themselves have on these environments; and to provide formal research and training opportunities at K-12, college, and post-graduate levels to ensure a technically-qualified, and ethnically diverse workforce capable of solving problems and answering questions related to the protection, restoration and management of coastal and ocean resources, climate variability and society's needs.
-An informed and engaged public is essential to understand complex oceanand coastal-related issues, balance the use and conservation of marine resources, and maximize future benefits from the ocean.
+NAML Priority - Science, Technology, Engineering and Mathematics (STEM) Education themselves have on these environments; and to provide formal research and training opportunities at K-12. college, and post-graduate levels to ensure a technically-qualified, and ethnically diverse workforce capable of solving problems and answering questions related to the protection, restoration and management of coastal and ocean resources, climate variability and society's needs.
+An informed and engaged public is essential to understand complex ocean- and coastal-related issues, balance the use and conservation of marine resources, and maximize future benefits from the ocean.
 The public should be armed not only with the knowledge and skills needed to make informed choices, but also with a sense of excitement about the marine environment.
 Public understanding of human impacts on the marine environment should be balanced with recognition of the benefits to be derived from well-managed ocean resources.
 Inland communities need to be just as involved as seaside communities, because of the connection among the ocean, the atmosphere and the land.
 Ocean-related education also has the potential to help stem the tide of science illiteracy threatening to undermine the nation's health, safety and security.
 The scientific literacy of U.S. high school graduates is well below the international average.
 This progressive loss of literacy weakens the nation's ability to maintain its traditionally strong foundation in science and mathematics.
 NAML laboratories seek to expand the engagement of individuals from groups that have been historically under-represented in ocean research, education and outreach.
 This is particularly important in fulfilling the goal of achieving a diversified STEM pipeline to meet future science and ocean workforce needs.